Marko19907/urban-infusion-server/README.md

 ## Disclaimers

 * All product images used were fetched from [pngegg.com](https://www.pngegg.com) and are covered by their _non-commercial use only_ license.
-* The user images used in this project have been generated by an AI and do not depict any person currently alive.
+* The user images used in this project have been generated by an AI and do not depict any person currently alive or dead.